randy-rebucas/lingkod-ph/docs/application-documentation.md

 - Accept and manage bookings
 - Apply to job postings
 - Track earnings and request payouts
-- Access advanced features based on subscription tier
+- Access advanced features based on role
 - Manage professional profile and portfolio
 - Communicate with clients